josht04/16891-MAPF-Project/README.md

+# Usage

-python -m mujoco.viewer -mjcf models/scene.xml
+1. python -m mujoco.viewer --mjcf models/scene.xml to set and record qpos

-python run.py
+2. python run.py

-python playback.py --trajectory output/combined_trajectory.npy
+3. python playback.py --trajectory output/combined_trajectory.npy

+# Stuff to fix

-Still need to test with an example actually using CBS.
+- Still need to test with an example that actually triggers CBS.
-Need to fix issue where valid goal joint angles for arm are considered collisions, due to RRT planner including curled hand position for planning
+- Valid goal joint angles for the arm can be rejected as collisions, because the RRT* planner checks with the finger travel pose rather than the actual grasp pose at the goal.